-What it is about is the friendship that "the Senator" and I had, or one aspect of it, and that was the lunches he and I had together, usually on Fridays and usually at a place called "the Miami Club."
+The Senator and I often had lunch together, usually on Fridays and usually at a place called "the Miami Club."
 Often those lunches had one or two others with us, but many times it was just the two of us.
 He was very open about many, many things, and I learned a great deal about, well, just how to behave.

-How sad it is that President Trump has no idea of the power of the idea that "It doesn't matter what people do to you, as long as they are nice about it."
+(How sad it is that President Trump has no idea of the power of the idea that "It doesn't matter what people do to you, as long as they are nice about it."
 In one sense, I think that President Trump is the exception that proves the rule.
-His being "not nice" reaches the angry center of many people so unhappy with the American Situation.
+His being "not nice" reaches the angry center of many people so unhappy now with the American Situation.
 But ultimately, I think, this will make the President less successful than he would otherwise want to be.)